jcpunk/puppet-abrt/README.md

 - abrt.conf
 - abrt-action-save-package-data.conf

-The default used are the Scientific Linux default values:
+The defaults used are the Scientific Linux default values:
 ```puppet
   class { 'abrt':
     active => true,